drtyhlpr/rpi23-gen-image/README.md

 ##### `ENABLE_SSHD`=true
 Install and enable OpenSSH service.
 The default configuration of the service doesn't allow `root` to login.
 Please use the user `pi` instead and `su -` or `sudo` to execute commands as root.

+##### `ENABLE_NONFREE`=false
+Allow the installation of non-free Debian packages that do not comply with the DFSG.
+This is required to install closed-source firmware binary blobs.

 ##### `ENABLE_RSYSLOG`=true
 If set to false, disable and uninstall rsyslog (so logs will be available only in journal files)